At a Glance

 How we Define a Job

-We define a job as a predictable relationship with an enterprise that is available for more than half the year and leads to access to economic improvement necessary to rise above extreme poverty.
+We define a job as a predictable relationship with an enterprise that leads to access to economic improvement necessary to rise above extreme poverty.

 Read the stories of the jobholders whose lives are being transformed through your contribution to Upaya.